ChauHPham/AIorHuman/README.md

 3. **Open your browser** and go to `http://localhost:5000`

-### Web App Features
+### Quiz Features
-- **Drag & Drop Interface**: Upload images by dragging them onto the upload area
-- **Real-time Predictions**: Get instant AI/Human classification
-- **Confidence Scores**: See probability distributions for all classes
-- **Responsive Design**: Works on desktop, tablet, and mobile devices
-- **Image Preview**: See your uploaded image before analysis
+- **Choose Your Challenge**: Select 10, 20, or 30 questions
+- **Random Images**: Each game shows you a fresh set of randomized images
+- **Instant Feedback**: See if you're correct immediately after answering
+- **AI Model Comparison**: See how the AI model predicts each image and compare with your answer
+- **Score Tracking**: Track your score, correct answers, and accuracy percentage
+- **Progress Indicator**: See which question you're on (e.g., "Question 5 of 20")
+- **Completion Screen**: View your final results when you finish the quiz

 ### API Endpoints
-- `GET /` - Main web interface
+- `GET /` - Main quiz interface
+- `GET /quiz/image` - Get a random quiz image
+- `GET /quiz/image/<id>` - Serve quiz image file
-- `POST /predict` - Upload image and get prediction
+- `POST /quiz/check` - Check user's answer and return results
 - `GET /health` - Health check endpoint

 ### Docker Deployment